mxroute/mxdocs/LiveSite/content/directadmin/adddomain/_index.en.md

 ---

 ## Log in to Control Panel
-You can find a guide for that by clicking this link.
+You can find a guide for that by clicking this (https://mxroutedocs.com/directadmin/login/)[here].

 ## Open Domain Setup
 Once logged into the control panel, you can add as many domains as you need.
 On the left side, click on Account Manager, and then Domain Setup.